 Dry The Flowers, Leaves & Roots

-To make a pleasant tasting herbal tea, harvest the flowers and dry them separately.
+To make a pleasant-tasting herbal tea, harvest the beautiful flowers and dry them separately.

-You can also use dried roots to make a medicinal tea.
+You can also use dried roots to make medicinal tea.
 Harvest them in the autumn.
-Dry them and grind them to steep as tea.
+Dry them and grind them to steep them as tea.

-Because of its deep pigments, the seeds and the flowers also have uses in the creation of natural textile dyes in shades of red and pink.
+Because of their deep pigments, the seeds and the white flowers also have uses in the creation of natural textile dyes in the partial shades of red and pink.

-The pretty flowers and sturdy, deep purple stems make a nice addition to cut flower arrangements.
+The pretty flower clusters and sturdy, deep purple stems make a nice addition to cut flower arrangements.

-You can also grow seedlings on your own by gathering and saving the seeds.
+You can also grow seedlings on your own by gathering and saving the seed heads.
 You can also purchase them at your local nursery or online.